-Brain damage, a destruction or deterioration or brain cells, is often caused by trauma to the brain or from the brain’s oxygen supply being cut off.
+Brain damage, destruction or deterioration of brain cells, is often caused by trauma to the brain or from the brain’s oxygen supply being cut off.
 Many types of brain damage are irreversible and can severely impact the rest of your life causing either physical or mental disabilities.
 You must see a doctor immediately if you or a family member were injured in an accident and make sure to see a medical professional immediately if you begin to see signs of a possible traumatic brain injury after time has passed.

 - Sudden short-term memory loss

 - Cognitive disabilities, such as being unable to do simple tasks (tying shoes, writing, eating)

 - Partial or complete hearing loss

 - Numbness in hands and feet or rotating numbness

 When these symptoms appear, seek immediate medical help and then reach out to a brain injury lawyer to see if you qualify for compensation.

 You may be able to get compensation for: